 Many industry analysts might argue that it was Martha's autocratically demanding style that allowed her to flourish in the entertainment industry, which is an extremely competitive environment.
 Others might argue that even more success might have awaited her if she had not relied so heavily on such a demanding and potentially damaging style.

-Newspapers and old industries often flourished under autocratic leaders that stood watch over factory workers, making sure their factories kept humming.
+Newspapers and companies in heavy industries often flourished under autocratic leaders that stood watch over workers, making sure their factories kept humming.
 It might not be easy to work under these circumstances, but the autocratic leadership style is certainly efficient.

 Howell Raines was the Executive Editor of the New York Times from 2001 until 2003.
 Widely cited as a "hard-charging" Executive Editor, Raines was known for his policy of "flooding the zone," using all of the New York Times' resources to cover what he deemed were important stories.